n1o/study_notes/_sources/notes/stationary_distrion.md

 $$\pi_i A_{ij} = \pi_j A_{ji}$$

 These are called the **detailed balance equations**.
 This says that the flow from i to j must equal the flow from j to i, weighted by the appropriate source probabilities.

+Or, going from any state i to any state j is the same as the probability of going backwards from state j to state i.

 **Theorem**